dayaobuxiao/EchoSage/README.md

 # RAG Web Application

-This is a web application that provides a RAG (Retrieval-Augmented Generation) system for multiple organizations.
+This is a web application that provides RAG (Retrieval-Augmented Generation) systems for multiple organizations.
 It allows customers to query product information and administrators to manage the system.

 ## Features